 A wild cactus, the juice of which hastens skin healing and reduces inflammation as well as moisturizing and soothing the skin.

 From natural fruit and sugar cane acids; AHA’s penetrate the skin and increase cell turnover by removing dry, dead cells, thereby revealing younger, fresher, looking skin.
 AHA’s help smooth the skin, eliminate spots and even out skin color.

-Anti-oxidants are derived from Vitamins A, C and E and plants such as green tea, pine back, oak and passion flower.
+Anti-oxidants are derived from Vitamins A, C, and E and plants such as green tea, pine back, oak and passion flower.
 They protect and extend the life of skin cells and are the key to warding off wrinkles and other telltale signs of age.
-They work by neutralizing free radicals, and destructive molecules, that researchers believe to be responsible for the agin process.
+They work by neutralizing free radicals, and destructive molecules, that researchers believe to be responsible for the aging process.